Code-Institute-Submissions/Hermeticpoet-milestone-project-2/README.md

 2. Selecting __Milestone-project-2__ from the list of repositories.
 3. Clicking on __Settings__ which is situated at the far right menu item on the uppermost ribbon.
 4. Scroll down to the GitHub Pages section.
-5. Under Source click the drop-down menu labelled None and select Master Branch.
+5. Under Source, click the dropdown menu labelled None and select Master Branch.
 6. On selecting the Master Branch, the page is then automatically refreshed and **Simon** **Game** is deployed.
 7. Finally, scroll back down to the GitHub Pages section to retrieve the link to the deployed website.